themill/wiz/doc/configuration.rst

     1
     >>> echo $ENVIRON_TEST2 // Empty

-It is also possible to define initial environment variable by modifying the configuration file as follows:
+It is also possible to define initial environment variables by modifying the configuration file as follows:

 .. code-block:: toml